andycroll/brightonruby.com/_posts/2017/2017-07-07-this-code-sucks-a-story-about-non-violent-communication-nadia-odunayo.markdown

 vimeo: 230355123
 slides: 'https://speakerdeck.com/nodunayo/this-code-sucks-a-story-about-nonviolent-communication'
 image: '/images/2017/this-code-sucks-nadia-odunayo.jpg'
+description: 'Think about something that happened at work recently.
+How did it make you feel?
+Why did it make you feel that way?'
 ---

 Think about something that happened at work recently.
 How did it make you feel?
 Why did it make you feel that way?